-Figure 64 MVR: Group Configuration
+Figure 67 MVR: Group Configuration

-Table 43 MVR: Group Configuration
+Table 45 MVR: Group Configuration

 LABEL DESCRIPTION Multicast VLAN ID Select a multicast VLAN ID (that you configured in the MVR screen) from the drop-down list box.
 Name Enter a descriptive name for identification purposes.
 Start Address Enter the starting IP multicast address of the multicast group in dotted decimal notation.
-Refer to Section 19.1.1 on page 145 for more information on IP multicast addresses.
+Refer to Section 19.1.1 on page 127 for more information on IP multicast addresses.
 End Address Enter the ending IP multicast address of the multicast group in dotted decimal notation.
 Enter the same IP address as the Start Address field if you want to configure only one IP address for a multicast group.
-Refer to Section 19.1.1 on page 145 for more information on IP multicast addresses.
+Refer to Section 19.1.1 on page 127 for more information on IP multicast addresses.
 Add Click Add to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to reset the fields.
 MVLAN This field displays the multicast VLAN ID.
+Name This field displays the descriptive name for this setting.
+Start Address This field displays the starting IP address of the multicast group.
+End Address This field displays the ending IP address of the multicast group.
+Delete ALL Select Delete All and click Delete to remove all entries from the table.
+Delete Select Delete Group and click Delete to remove the selected entry(ies) from the table.
+Cancel Select Cancel to clear the checkbox(es) in the table.